Last Updated on 22/08/2020 by Adina

 - 1 teaspoon sugar

 - boiled potatoes to serve

-Give the eggs to a saucepan, cover well with water and bring to a boil.
+- Place the eggs in a saucepan, cover with water and bring to a boil.
 Remove from the heat and let stand, covered, for 13 minutes.
-Drain and give to a bowl of iced water.
+Drain and place into an ice water bowl.
 Let stand for about 5 minutes.
 Peel the eggs.
 Let them cool down while you prepare the rest.

-Serve the sauce over hot boiled potatoes and eat the leftovers on bread.
+- Serve the sauce over hot boiled potatoes.
 The egg sauce will keep for 3-4 days, airtight, in the refrigerator.